Published May 24, 2017 — Share

 Heart disease is the second leading cause of death in Canada.
 According to the Government of Canada, about 2.4 million Canadian adults — that’s one in 12 — over the age of 20 live with diagnosed heart disease.
 This is important to consider when remembering that one of the risk factors for heart disease is eating foods containing trans fat, which is typically found in baked goods, margarine and even microwaved popcorn.
 Consumption of saturated fats, found in many red meats, butter, cheese and other dairy foods, should also be limited.

-Monounsaturated fats, on the other hand, are considered a beneficial fat, helping to reduce your risk of heart disease and stroke while also helping to manage your weight.
+Monounsaturated fats, on the other hand, are considered beneficial, helping to reduce your risk of heart disease and stroke while also helping to manage your weight.
 Found in foods like olive oil, avocados and nuts like almonds, pistachios, cashews, pecans and hazelnuts, adding more of these foods to your diet will provide many health benefits.

-The good news is incorporating these types of good fats into your diet isn’t hard to do.
+The good news is incorporating these types of good fats into your diet isn’t difficult.
 Here are five ways.

 Eating a salad a day is a great way to stay in tip-top shape!
 A big bowl of fresh fruits and vegetables helps to ensure we are not only getting our daily servings of these important foods (which many of us have a hard time doing) but also of beneficial fibre, vitamins and minerals.

-A big bowl of veggies might not leave you satisfied, however, and that’s often because the fats are missing.
-Fats help us to actually feel full — topping your salad with nuts, seeds and avocado is a great place to start.
+A big bowl of veggies might not leave you satisfied, and that’s often because the fats are missing.
+Fats help us feel full — topping your salad with nuts, seeds and avocado is a great place to start.
 You can also make your own salad dressing with olive, flax or avocado oil, plus some vinegar, lemon and herbs.
-Finally, for a super omega-3 boost, top your salad with wild, grilled salmon.
+Finally, for a super omega-3 boost, top your salad with grilled wild salmon.

 Did you know chia seeds contain more omega-3s than salmon when compared gram for gram?
 Fast-track your way to optimal health by tossing chia seeds into your next smoothie.
 Twenty-eight grams of chia seeds pack a powerful nutritional punch, giving you fibre, protein, omega-3s and 18 per cent of your recommended daily amount of calcium!